Posts

 Take a screenshot of the current macOS window with a single click or keyboard shortcut

-A macOS shortcut that copies a screenshot of the current app's frontmost window to the clipboard.
+A macOS shortcut that simply copies a screenshot of the current app's frontmost window to the clipboard — a lot quicker than pressing shift-command-4, then spacebar and then left-clicking the window when the pointer turns into a camera symbol (if you even managed to remember the super-secret procedure).
 To make the shortcut run from a keyboard shortcut, click the 'i' button at the top of the sidebar, then the 'Add Keyboard Shortcut' button, and then press your keyboard combination.
 You have to wait some time for the keyboard shortcut to be activated systemwide (less than a minute), but if you restart the app you want the screenshot from, it will work immediately.
-Get the shortcut here .
+Download the shortcut here .

-Web inspector and JavaScript console bookmarklet that bypasses CSP (Content Security Policy)
+Web inspector and console bookmarklet that bypasses CSP

 Great if you're a Safari user on iOS and don't want to connect your device to a Mac to have this functionality.
-Works on most CSP-restricted pages, except pages with maximum security policies like github.com and developer.mozilla.org.
-The bookmarklet contains the entire Eruda library as a base64-encoded string in order to bypass the script-src-elem CSP restrictions.
-If you have concern about the safety of the bookmarklet, you can always decode the base64 string and compare it to the original script (v3.4.1) here .
-View the bookmarklet here .
+Works on most CSP-restricted pages, except pages with maximum security policies like github.com and developer.mozilla.org .
+The bookmarklet contains the entire Eruda JavaScript library as a base64-encoded string in order to bypass the script-src-elem CSP restrictions.
+If you have concerns about the safety of the bookmarklet, you can always decode the base64 string and compare it to the original script (v3.4.1).

-iOS/macOS Shortcuts: Run JavaScript actions without data: URLs, third-party apps or APIs
+Run JavaScript actions in Shortcuts app without data: URLs, external apps or APIs

-It's already possible to run JavaScript code natively in Shortcuts app through the data: URL method 1 , but this one is less complicated and easier to remember.
+It's already possible to run JavaScript code natively in Shortcuts app through the data: URL method 1) , but this one is less complicated and easier to remember.
 1. Inside a Text action, create an HTML document containing script code that writes its output to a visible element 2.
-Either convert the document with the Make Rich Text from HTML action or use the Set Name action and set the name to <name>.html 3.
-Convert the result from the previous step with the Make PDF 2 action (use default settings) 4.
+Either convert the document with the Make Rich Text from HTML action or use the Set Name action and set the name to index.html (or another name with a html extension).
+3. Convert the result from the previous step with the Make PDF action 2) (use default settings) 4.
 Instead of using the Get Text from Input action to extract the text, use the Combine Text [with newlines] action which also converts the input to plain text.
-This is because the length of the output could cause multiple PDF pages being produced, which end up becoming separate items in a list that you would have needed to combine either way.
-Example here 1 "Using JavaScript in your shortcuts"—reddit.com 2 This is the action that executes all scripts in the d...
+This is because the length of the output could cause multiple PDF pages being produced, which end up becoming separate Shortcuts list items that you would have needed to combine either way.
+Example shortuct here .
+1. "Using JavaScript in your shortcuts"—reddit.com 2.
+T...

 Python dialog box bookmarklet for running code in current web browser tab

-Crop image to circle or heart in Shortcuts on iOS and macOS
+Crop images to circle or heart in Shortcuts on iOS and macOS

 A shortcut for iOS and macOS that converts an image to the shape of a circle, heart, square or app icon.
 The source image can be any aspect ratio — just make sure what you want to include is in the middle part of the image.
-Click here to download the shortcut.
+Download the shortcut here .

 Spoof user agent bookmarklet